AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 The endpoints $\lambda=0$ and $\lambda=1$ recover the two Triangle lower lines, $h_2\geq0$ and $h_2\geq z_2$.
 DeepPoly keeps one lower line and the upper chord rather than sending all three Triangle constraints to a global linear program.

-We will derive its concrete choice after the certificate.
+All of these lower lines are sound, but they do not give equally tight enclosures.
+Because they share the same upper chord, DeepPoly measures the area between each candidate lower line and that chord.
+A smaller area admits fewer artificial $(z_2,h_2)$ pairs and therefore preserves more information.
+DeepPoly chooses the candidate with the smallest area; this is its **min-area heuristic**.
+We will derive the concrete choice after seeing back-substitution.

 ### Why the constraints do not multiply